 Alcohol’s Depressant Effects and Your Health and Safety

-In summary, despite some stimulant effects, alcohol is considered a depressant, and has similar short- and long-term impacts to other depressants.
+Despite some stimulant effects, alcohol is classified as a depressant drug because it has similar short- and long-term impacts to other depressants.
 Alcohol can slow your reaction time, putting you at greater risk for accidents.
 And if you combine it with other depressants, you should expect a magnified, and often dangerous, effect on your nervous system.

 On top of the short-term risks, alcohol’s depressant effects on your brain have some long-term consequences.
 Chronic alcohol misuse often causes an imbalance in GABA (one of your body’s natural calming neurochemicals).
 This can cause your nervous system to become overstimulated if you stop drinking, with consequences ranging from mild anxiety to seizures.